castorini/docTTTTTquery/README.md

 recall_1000           	all	0.949
 ```

-## Predicting Queries from documents: T5 Inference with Tensorflow
+## Predicting Queries from Documents: T5 Inference with TensorFlow

 If you want to predict the queries yourself, please follow the instructions below.

 We begin by downloading the corpus, which contains 3.2M documents.